Controlled Zeno-Induced Localization of Free Fermions in a Quasiperiodic Chain: Effective non-Hermitian description of the monitored dynamics

 Fig.~\ref{fig:energy_statistics_gamma8} shows $P_{\mathrm{ss}}(E)$ extracted numerically by discretizing the QSD evolution.
 In the clean system [panel (a)], translational invariance fixes the energy exactly, so $P_{\mathrm{ss}}(E)$ collapses to a sharp peak at $E=0$.
 For non-zero quasiperiodic potential strengths [panels (b)--(d)], finite-size fluctuations appear but shrink with increasing system size, and the distributions become progressively more sharply peaked at $E=0$, demonstrating self-averaging~\cite{PhysRevB.102.094310, Gordillo_Guerrero_2007, PhysRevB.101.174312}.
 We also find that the width $\sigma_E$ of the energy distribution scales as $N^{-1/2}$ [panel (e)], which is consistent with analytical calculations in Appendix~\ref{app:self_averaging}.

 As a result, relative energy fluctuations vanish in the thermodynamic limit, and the stationary energy distribution converges, in the sense of weak convergence, to a delta function:

-The emergence of a sharply defined dominant energy has direct implications for the effective description of the monitored dynamics.
+The emergence of a sharply defined dominant energy is the first ingredient that makes a static effective description possible: the stochastic time dependence of the energy becomes irrelevant at leading order in the Zeno regime.
 The stochastic, time-dependent energy \(E_{\mathrm{inst}}(t)\) entering the instantaneous Schr\"odinger equation may therefore be replaced by its dominant value \(E_{\mathrm{dom}}\).
 This replacement is exact in the clean system due to symmetry and is asymptotically justified for \(\lambda \neq 0\) by self-averaging in the thermodynamic limit.
 For the monitored AAH model, we find \(E_{\mathrm{dom}} \approx 0\), providing a reference energy for the subsequent analytical treatment.